-I have run two different online stores now with two different platforms, not including Amazon and Ebay which I hold two of each and also have got the bottom of those as well.
-This article will get quite long I can feel it but really you are going to get gold nuggets of information- dare I say value bombs!
+I have run two different online stores now with two different platforms, not including Amazon, Ebay and Etsy which I run and also have got the bottom of those as well (though etsy less so).
+This article may get quite long as it evolves.
+But really you are going to get gold nuggets of information- dare I say value bombs!
+If you got something from it and you will if you are a budding entrepreneur.

 Let's assume someone visits your website on their mobile phone via a link you know how that works already.
 So your website - let's say you went with Shopify (Why Choose Shopify?) .
 Shopify is a catalogue system that helps you organise your products and variations of products through images and text.
 You set your prices and other stuff like shipping options.
 Are you enabling shipping to Honduras?
 This SaaS platform is incredibly popular because it helps you achieve all this with a lot of existing users ready to help you and perhaps your developer too!
 Payments are taken through what is called payment gateways.
 You know of PayPal and perhaps Stripe.
 Two well regarded in the industry.
 You may even get your first order.
 Let me tell you you never forget it.
 Mine was an eyeliner pencil.
 I was so ecstatic.
 Then the 'backend' of your Shopify Store manages the customer information and order details.
 You will need to fulfil the order and notify the customer.
 Getting the sale is often just the start.
 But there you have the gist of it.